Reviewed by Dr Abbie Lam DVM

-Your female cat is acting strangely, and you’re asking yourself, “How do I know my cat is in heat?”
-There are seven signs to look for.
+Your female cat is acting strangely, and you’re asking yourself, “Is my cat in heat?”
+Here are seven signs to look for.

 Chances are you’ve heard the phrase “like a cat in heat” before, but what does that mean?
 “In heat” refers to when a cat is fertile and ready to mate.

-A cat’s first heat happens when she hits puberty at six to 10 months old.
-Her oestrus cycle will usually last four to five days and, unless she becomes pregnant, she will be in heat again in roughly two to three weeks.
+A cat’s first heat happens when she hits puberty between six and ten months old, some even experience their first heat cycle at 4 months of age.
+Her oestrus cycle will usually last for roughly a week and, unless she becomes pregnant, she will be in heat again in roughly two to three weeks.

 Signs your cat is in heat

-If your cat has not been spayed (neutered/desexed), she will behave differently when she is in heat.
+If your cat has not been spayed (also called neutered or desexed), she will come into heat, and behave differently.
 Keep an eye out for these behaviours:

 1. She is more vocal than normal